 Our carefully put together team is always ready to take on whatever challenge comes our way.

-But whether it’s a 360° integrated campaign or an AdWords banner, an idea isn’t worth a penny until it's out in the world.
+But whether it’s a 360° integrated campaign or a new web design, an idea isn’t worth a penny until it's out in the world.
 That’s why Socify is all about execution.
 From broad strokes down to the finest of details.

 Although a marketer by profession, his personal mission is to build peace in the world, while exploring ideas at the intersection of religion, politics and economics.
 He currently lives in Amman, Jordan.

 Asad graduated from Loyola University Chicago with a degree in Economics.
 While in college, he actively volunteered with the students from the Chicago Public Schools to teach them Math.
 This led him to work as a tutor with Mathnasium in Oak Brook, Illinois.
 He also briefly studied Modern Standard Arabic (MSA) at Qasid Institute in Jordan.
 He is very fond of sports and enjoys travelling to new places.

 He currently lives in Oakland in the San Francisco Bay Area in California, United States.

 Abdullah is studying the Great Books program at St. John's College, Santa Fe, where he is the Editor-in-Chief for the student newsletter, The Moon.
 Previously, he was a reporter for The Daily Californian, the independent student newspaper of the University of California, Berkeley, and copy-editor and opinion editor for the award-winning Berkeley High Jacket at Berkeley High School.
 His interests include writing and editing, copywriting and copy-editing, and translating and reading ancient philosophical texts.

 He shares his time between Santa Fe, New Mexico and South Bend, Indiana in the US.